Clashes erupt after Iraqi Shiite cleric resigns, 5 dead

+Many were first followers of his father, a revered figure in Shiite Islam.
+They are calling for the dissolution of parliament and early elections without the participation of Iran-backed Shiite groups, which they see as responsible for the status quo.

+During Monday's clashes, Saraya Salam, a militia aligned with al-Sadr gathered in the capital’s Tahrir Square to “protect” protesters, one of its commanders said.

 An Associated Press photographer heard gunshots being fired in the capital and saw several protesters bleeding and being carried away.
+It was not immediately clear who fired the gunshots.
 A senior medical official confirmed at least five protesters were killed by gunfire.

-Protests also broke out in the Shiite-majority southern provinces with al-Sadr’s supporters burning tires and blocking road in the oil-rich province of Basra and hundreds demonstrating outside the governorate building in Missan.
+Protests also broke out in the Shiite-majority southern provinces, with al-Sadr’s supporters burning tires and blocking roads in the oil-rich province of Basra and hundreds demonstrating outside the governorate building in Missan.

 Iran considers intra-Shiite disharmony as a threat against its influence in Iraq and has repeatedly attempted to broker dialogue with al-Sadr.